 My work is meaningful when it rings like a bell.
-It shocks like the new, and it bothers like memory, like facing what you forgot you never knew.
-When something I wish would stay buried is instead laid bare, what rises from the ground is Presence.
-It is my animating force, both pure spirit and wild beast.
-When you see it, your eyes touch it, and then it is you who is touched; you see it move, and you feel your body sway.
+It shocks like the new, and it bothers like memory, like what you forgot you never knew.
+It is what I wish would stay buried.
+When you see it, your eyes touch it, and then it is you who is touched.
 My work is meaningful when it is kinesthetic: a sensation of color leaves a taste in one’s mouth; pictorial rhythms land like body blows.

 It feels like a miracle.
 Before it, I dare to fear.
 Even if it is too much, I will pay.
 The picture transcends something that you look at and becomes something you look with.
 Noises turn to melody; we hold strangers suddenly dear.
-The image seems lit from within.
-It like how our lungs fill to say “Aha!” or the way my guts slide when the plane takes off.
-Even after we leave the ground, the urgency remains.
-We rise.
+Our lungs fill to say “Aha!”
+Our bellies slide as the plane takes off.

-My work consists of fragments that are woven together to form a world to be immersed in.
+My work consists of fragments that are woven together to form a world.
 What interests me is how this collection of fragments, this Frankenstein, gains a soul, a Presence.
-He seems to have something to say to us.
-We want to tell him things.
-His incongruence, rather than waking me from the dream, gives me hope that he would understand me the way no one else has.
+He seems to have something to say to us; we want to tell him things.
+His incongruence, rather than waking me from the dream, gives me hope for recognition.
 Rather than being strange; he is strangely familiar.
-When I look across, I see he is looking back with my eyes.
+He looks back with my own eyes.

 Albert Fung is a Philadelphia-based artist, art-instructor, and yoga instructor.